tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 						# -> set the font's ImFontConfig::OversampleH==ImFontConfig::OversampleV (tested with 1 only.
 Note that this is NOT the default for custom fonts [it's 3,1]).
 						# -> if you use the outline shader, don't use too thin fonts (like the default one).
 						# -> you can tune the values in the shader using the global functions: const ImVec4* ImImpl_SdfShaderGetParams();bool ImImpl_SdfShaderSetParams(const ImVec4& sdfParams);bool ImImpl_EditSdfParams().
 See main.cpp for further info.
+						# Warning: ARTIFACTS will appear when displaying any user ImTextureID fragment with ALPHA inside the range (0,255) (edges excluded).
+						# This also affects all the images displayed in the imguiimageeditor addon, when their ALPHA is not 0 or 255.
+						# (This happens because we use a single shader to display everything).

 IMGUIBINDINGS_DONT_CLEAR_INPUT_DATA_SOON:	# Normally ImGui::GetIO()->Fonts->ClearInputData() and ImGui::GetIO()->Fonts->ClearTexData() are called as soon as possible saving some memory.
 						# However this prevents you from appending new fonts later (e.g. in InitGL() instead of in the main() method).